-Many young people in North Devon don’t have the opportunity to access surrounding areas of natural beauty because of variable social and economic issues that exist within our community.
+Many young people in North Devon don’t have the opportunity to access surrounding areas of natural beauty because of variable social and economic issues that exist within their community.
 Even for those that do, that doesn’t mean they are consciously thinking about how what they do impacts the very environment around them.
-The practical tools for people to act in a more environmentally conscious way are not there for our communities to use and act upon.
+The practical tools for people to act in a more environmentally conscious way are not there for communities in North Devon to use and act upon.

 This sits right at the heart of PFND’s campaign to increase care and stewardship over the natural world through education alongside real-life opportunities and experience.
 It seeks to deliver an engaging and informative education programme to local communities that:

-• Improves their understanding of the natural environment and its importance by encouraging a life-long love of nature;
+Improves young people's understanding of the natural environment and its importance by encouraging a life-long love of nature;

 In the first year of the pilot, PFND took a multi-layered approach through the following activities: